csoeller/pyme-install-docs/Installing PYME - Soellerlab version.md

 ## Installation customised for Soellerlab at the University of Exeter

 This is a custom install that should ultimately work on most windows 10 machines.
-The install has the goal to make the latest code available relatively easily.
+The install has the goal to make access to the latest code available relatively easily.
 It also reflects the relatively recent move of most code to github.

+### Note for caution - this page is focused on py27

-**NOTE**: This guide focus on a python 2.7 based install.
+**NOTE**: This guide focuses on a python 2.7 based install.
 This is becoming more tricky as conda support for py27 is becoming more flaky due to py27 support phasing out.
 An updated guide will focus on a python 3 based install.
 PYME has a tentive date of Jan 2121 to phase out python 2.7 based support.

+A separate Python 3.X based install will be developed on a separate page.

 ### Installation overview